abhii04/hridaycare/README.md

-## Heart Disease Prediction and Lifestyle Recommendation Web Application
+## Heart Failure Risk Prediction Web Application

 This project is a web application developed using Flask, a Python web framework, for predicting the risk of heart disease and providing personalized lifestyle recommendations based on user input.